Antioch University: 21st century

 In 2008, due to financial exigency, Antioch University closed the Antioch College campus in Yellow Springs.
-In 2009, a number of Antioch College alumni formed a new Ohio corporation, Antioch College Continuation Corporation, which purchased from the University the college campus along with an exclusive license to use the University's registered trade name "Antioch College".
+In 2009, a number of Antioch College alumni formed a new Ohio corporation, Antioch College Continuation Corporation, which purchased from the university the college campus along with an exclusive license to use the university's registered trade name "Antioch College".
 The new independent Antioch College opened in 2011.
-Since then, Antioch University and Antioch College have operated as wholly separate, non-affiliated institutions, although with a shared history.
-Antioch College is a residential, liberal arts, undergraduate institution for traditional age students, while Antioch University is focused on adult learners and offers primarily graduate level degrees, along with a bachelor's degree completion program.
+Since then, Antioch University and Antioch College have operated as wholly separate, non-affiliated institutions.

+In 2010, the college was sanctioned by the American Association of University Professors "for infringement of governance standards".

 From its inception, racial and gender equality, independent study, and independent thinking were integral parts of Antioch College.
 Six students were accepted for the first quarter: four men and two women who came to share the same college classrooms for the first time in the U.S. The notion of gender equality extended also to the faculty.
 Antioch College was the first U.S. college to designate a woman as full professor, and the original faculty included seven men and two women.
 In 1863, the college instituted the policy that no applicant was to be rejected on the basis of race.